 But adding the criteria as explained above accomplishes this same goal, and you don’t have to worry about entering the correct metadata or using the right syntax for the search.

 Smart Folders on Mac give you a convenient way to put items into folders automatically.
 Be sure to check out our full tutorial for working with Smart Folders if you’re interested.

-When you want to save a search as a Smart Folder, it’s really easy.
+It’s really simple to save a search as a Smart Folder: